HOME SEARCH ALL TOPICS

 Why preserve runner beans by salting

-Before household freezers, it was crucial to be able to preserve home-grown runner beans because they grew and cropped so well in the UK even quite small back gardens.
-Quite a number of families on the Victorian estate also had allotments which would have provided an even bigger yield.
+Before household freezers, it was crucial to be able to preserve home-grown runner beans because they grew and cropped so well in the UK even in quite small back gardens.
+Quite a number of families on the Victorian estates where my mother grew up also had allotments which would have provided an even bigger yield.

 The container for the salting

 If you would like to have a go at salting your own beans, the type of container is important.
 A plastic bucket is ideal, but in past times there were no plastics.
-So the women used containers made of glass or unglazed stoneware.
-China wouldn't do because the salt was said to take off the glaze; metal would give the beans a bad taste and unglazed earthenware, being porous, would allow the salty liquid from the beans to leak through.
+So the women used containers made of glass or stoneware.
+China wouldn't do because the salt was said to take off the glaze; metal would give the beans a bad taste and unglazed earthenware, being porous, would allow the salty liquid from the beans to leak through and puddle on the floor.

 The type and amount of salt